 Administration of Immunizations

-Pharmacists wishing to administer immunizing agents must obtain a separate certification to administer influenza, pneumococcal, meningococcal and acute herpes zoster vaccinations to adults 18 years of age and older.
+Pharmacists wishing to administer immunizing agents must obtain a separate certification to administer influenza, pneumococcal, meningococcal, acute herpes zoster, tetanus, diphtheria or pertussis vaccinations to adults 18 years of age and older.
 To become certified, a pharmacist must:

 - be currently licensed and registered in NY